Alex Lloyd (racing driver): Formula One and IndyCar

+Move to the United States

-For the 2006 season, Lloyd signed with AFS Racing part way through the year to race the remainder of the whole season in the Indy Pro Series.
+For the 2006 season, Lloyd signed with AFS Racing partway through the year to race the remainder of the whole season in the Indy Pro Series.
 As a last attempt at providing finance for Lloyd's career, his parents sold their house in Port Soderick in the Isle of Man.
 Lloyd subsequently qualified second for his first race with the team at St. Petersburg and finished his second race that weekend in third place.
-In July, he won the road course race at Indianapolis Motor Speedway the day before the United States Grand Prix.
-This was the first race AFS Racing had ever won and cemented a friendship with owner Gary Peterson which persists to this day.
+In July, he won the road course race at Indianapolis Motor Speedway the day before the United States Grand Prix, the first race ever won by AFS Racing.
 Later in the season he won the Valley of the Moon 100 for AFS Racing, held at Infineon Raceway, and went on to finish seventh in the final standings.

-For the 2007 IPS season, he drove for Sam Schmidt Motorsports and promptly shattered all records by winning the first five races of the season.
+For the 2007 IPS season, he drove for Sam Schmidt Motorsports and promptly won the first five races of the season.
 He clinched the series championship with his eighth win of the season at Infineon Raceway with two races remaining in the season.
-During the season he shattered all league records for consecutive wins (5), wins in a season (8), career wins (10) and most points scored (652).
-He became the first person ever to have won on both the road course at Indianapolis Motor Speedway and also the famous two and a half-mile oval itself, until Will Power did the same in the Indycar series in 2018.
-He also set a record which is unlikely to be beaten - he qualified on the front row for every race where qualifying took place.
+During the season he shattered all league records for consecutive wins (five), wins in a season (eight), career wins (ten) and most points scored (652).
+He became the first person to have won on both the road course at Indianapolis Motor Speedway and also the famous two and a half-mile oval itself, until Will Power did the same in the Indycar series in 2018.

 On the basis of this dominating performance, and following an Indycar test, on 17 October 2007, Lloyd was signed as a driver in Chip Ganassi Racing's driver development program.
-In 2008—unable to raise finance for a full drive with the team—he participated in a limited schedule that includes IndyCar Series and Grand-Am Rolex Sports Car Series Daytona Prototype races and limited Indycar testing.
+Unable to raise sufficient funds for a full drive with the team in 2008, he participated in a limited schedule including the IndyCar Series and Grand-Am Rolex Sports Car Series Daytona Prototype races and limited IndyCar testing.

 On 10 April 2008, it was announced that Chip Ganassi Racing and Rahal Letterman Racing would work together to field an entry for Lloyd, for the 2008 Indianapolis 500 on 25 May 2008.
-Lloyd was fastest in the rookie tests, but only qualified in 19th place, after having been briefly hospitalized following a heavy accident at 223 mph.
+Lloyd was fastest in the rookie tests, but only qualified in nineteenth place, after having been briefly hospitalized following a heavy accident at 223 mph.
 Towards the end of the race he crashed heavily, sliding down the pit road and across several teams' pit bays, all of which were empty.